techidaily/site-meme-emoji/source/_posts/updated-in-2024-10-popular-cartoon-characters-that-should-top-your-list-2023-updated.md

 Understanding and knowing what exactly your meme needs to do can be achieved by observing the recent the viral memes in the market.
 The [recent viral memes](https://tools.techidaily.com/wondershare/filmora/download/) would inspire your new creation to make a better meme evoking funnier emotions.
 There might be a specific meme that has garnered ample exposure over the social media and has been trending for weeks.
 You can gauge by studying them that whether your idea has been already implemented by any of them or it’s a fresh idea that you can use to strengthen your meme marketing.

 ![know your meme is important](https://images.wondershare.com/filmora/article-images/reday-winter-meme.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JAkb8Bv3AU4?si=2rHwnZYTzTLieKgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ### 2\.
 Focus on popular stuff

 While you are making memes, it’s important to refer popular movies, series, events, books, video games, comic characters etc. [for enhancing the humor in memes](https://tools.techidaily.com/wondershare/filmora/download/).
 Funny videos about kids, accident videos and bike crashes, etc. with the right filter makes memes relatable.
 You can even spread a social message with a fun factor using video memes.

 ## Part 2: Think about your content

 ### 1\.
 Be Funny

 [Entertainment value](https://blog.hubspot.com/marketing/why-publish-content-entertainment-value) is of utmost priority when you are planning for a successful meme.
 Though, making memes relatable to the audience is a key factor, you don’t need to be serious, just for the sake of it.
 Your meme should carry a witty and funny tone.
 You need to pick the copy and language meeting to the parameters we have just elaborated in this section.

 ### 2\.
 Keep it short

 Owning to the short attention span of online users, your memes need to be pretty short, without missing the message.
 While you are thinking how to make a meme, keep in mind that your meme should strike the right chord with the audience and impress them at the first place.
 Catchy phrases, captions from popular comic series or a funny TV show that is relatable to most people can help you create an amazing image, GIF or video meme.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/15Ju8Cb4UZ8?si=5wdiQXdz1BOxIkDH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: Create memes right now

 When you are in a dilemma about how to make a meme or a video meme to be specific, you would require an effective [meme maker tool](https://tools.techidaily.com/wondershare/filmora/download/).
 As without having a reliable tool for editing your video memes, it is not possible to transform your ideas into funny memes.
 We recommend Filmora online meme maker to materialize your idea.